TLS Courses

 LA 992a California Dependency Law - 1 Hour

-This course focuses on the principles of California?s Juvenile Dependency law system as found in the Welfare and Institutions Code, particularly section 300 filings.
+This course focuses on the principles of California's Juvenile Dependency law system as found in the Welfare and Institutions Code, particularly section 300 filings.
 There are evidentiary, civil procedure, constitutional law, and criminal law crossovers.
-This course extensively covers the WIC code and all relevant case law; child welfare and foster care system; Due Process rights of families in that system; and the specific roles of parent?s counsel, minor?s counsel, and county counsel.
+This course extensively covers the WIC code and all relevant case law; child welfare and foster care system; Due Process rights of families in that system; and the specific roles of parent's counsel, minor's counsel, and county counsel.
 Delivery Mode: Traditional Juris Doctor.

 LA 992b California Dependency Practice - 1 Hour

-This course focuses on the practices of California?s Juvenile Dependency law system as found in the Welfare and Institutions Code, particularly section 300 filings.
-Students demonstrate knowledge of the Due Process rights of families in that system and the specific roles of parent?s counsel, minor?s counsel, and county counsel by presenting evidence and arguments in mock proceedings of detention hearings, jurisdictional and dispositional hearings, statutory review hearings, and hearings to terminate parental rights.
+This course focuses on the practices of California's Juvenile Dependency law system as found in the Welfare and Institutions Code, particularly section 300 filings.
+Students demonstrate knowledge of the Due Process rights of families in that system and the specific roles of parent's counsel, minor's counsel, and county counsel by presenting evidence and arguments in mock proceedings of detention hearings, jurisdictional and dispositional hearings, statutory review hearings, and hearings to terminate parental rights.
 Prerequisite: LA 992a.
 Delivery Mode: Traditional Juris Doctor.

-LA 993F Fundamentals of Federal Taxation - 3 Hours
+LA 993f Fundamentals of Federal Taxation - 3 Hours

 LA 994b Employment Law - 3 Hours

 This course explores fundamental employment rights, public policies, and laws that regulate the workplace.
 The aim is to provide students with basic employment law concepts and vocabulary that will permit them to be sufficiently knowledgeable to identify employment law issues and engage in initial risk analysis.
-Topics will include employee and employer status, employment-at-will, employment contracts, disparate treatment, disparate impact, sex-based harassment/stereotype sex discrimination, age discrimination, religious discrimination, disability and leave laws, retaliation/whistleblowers, public policy/employment torts, privacy, employment duties, wage and hour, procedural matters, and remedies.
-The focus of the course will be on federal law such as Title VII, the Americans with Disabilities Act, and the Age Discrimination and Employment Act (some California laws will be highlighted as well).
-Please note: This course does not cover traditional labor law (e.g., collective bargaining or labor-management relations) or employee benefits.
+Topics include employee and employer status, employment-at-will, employment contracts, disparate treatment, disparate impact, sex based harassment/stereotype sex discrimination, age discrimination, religious discrimination, disability and leave laws, retaliation/whistleblowers, public policy/employment torts, privacy, employment duties, wage and hour, procedural matters, and remedies.
+The focus of the course is on federal law such as Title VII, the Americans with Disabilities Act, and the Age Discrimination and Employment Act (some California laws will be highlighted as well).
+Note: This course does not cover traditional labor law (e.g., collective bargaining or labor-management relations) or employee benefits.
+Delivery Mode: Traditional Juris Doctor.

 LA 995f Immigration Law - 3 Hours